Josh Lowe Player Props: Rays vs. Yankees

-Josh Lowe -- 2-for-4 with a double and three RBI in his last game -- will be in action for the Tampa Bay Rays versus the New York Yankees, with Domingo German on the mound, on July 31 at 7:05 PM ET.
+Josh Lowe, with a slugging percentage of .387 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays against the New York Yankees, with Gerrit Cole on the hill, August 2 at 7:05 PM ET.

-He racked up three RBI (going 2-for-4 with a double and a walk) in his most recent game against the Astros.
+He hit a home run while going 1-for-4 in his most recent game against the Yankees.

 Josh Lowe Game Info & Props vs. the Yankees